frame (summer school)

 Covid Protocols at frame

-Please know that our response plan includes every measure of the protocol on workplace infection-control practice and health and safety training for both dine-in and carry-out.
-Masks are required when entering frame and walking around the building but can be taken off once seated for your workshop.
+Please know that our response plan includes every measure of the protocol on workplace infection-control practice and health and safety training.

 Give the gift of frame summer school!